Harold McGraw III: McGraw-Hill

-On the Business Roundtable
+Other work

-McGraw was chairman of the group's International Trade & Investment Task Force from October 2003 through 2006.
+McGraw was chairman of the Business Roundtable's International Trade & Investment Task Force from October 2003 through 2006.
 In that post, he led the task force's efforts to work with CEO groups in other countries and to support free trade agreements.
 The group makes up more than a third of the total value of the U.S. stock market, 60 percent of total corporate philanthropic donations in the country and almost half of all private research and development funding in the U.S.

-Work in other organizations

 McGraw is Chairman of the United States Council for International Business and Chairman of the US President's Advisory Committee for Trade Policy and Negotiations.
 Previously he also served as Chairman of the International Chamber of Commerce.
 McGraw sits on the steering committee of the China–United States Exchange Foundation.

 He is a member of the board of directors of United Technologies and of Phillips 66 and a member of the Business Council.
 In the past he served as a member of President George W. Bush's Transition Advisory Committee on Trade.

 McGraw is also chairman of the National Council on Economic Education; co-chair of Carnegie Hall's Corporate Leadership Committee and member of its Board of Trustees; member of the boards of the New York Public Library, National Organization on Disability, National Academy Foundation, Partnership for New York City, National Actors Theater and Prep for Prep.

 McGraw is Chairman of the International Chamber of Commerce, Chairman of the United States Council for International Business and Chairman of the US President's Advisory Committee for Trade Policy and Negotiations.
 He is a member of the board of directors of United Technologies and of Phillips 66 and a member of the Business Council.
 In the past he served as a member of President George W. Bush's Transition Advisory Committee on Trade.

 McGraw was the last Chairman of the now-closed Emergency Committee for American Trade (ECAT).

+Personal life

+As of 2006, McGraw lives in Darien, Connecticut.